Hiring and Firing – Same Process, Different Outcomes!

 New managers, in particular, will struggle with firing decisions, particularly those where the performance issues are considered borderline.
 They recognize the serious impact a firing decision can have on their employee, their team, their customers, and ultimately their own careers.
 Some will obsess over these decisions to the point where they avoid them altogether – hoping the employee will somehow, some way, “get it” and become the productive team member everyone envisioned them to be when they were hired.

-Deciding to hire or fire?
-Leaders don’t fire people, people fire themselves.
+Accomplished leaders don’t fire people, people fire themselves.

 Think about it this way – when a leader manages performance, sets standards, provides training and coaching to meet those standards, and provides feedback when the employee veers off track, it is the employee who gets to decide if they are going to meet the manager’s expectations, or not If the employee is either unable or unwilling to meet the expectations, they have the first option to terminate their own employment.

-In a well-oiled “performance management system” its the employee not their manager who is in charge of their employment future!
+In a well-oiled “performance management system” it’s the employee not their manager who is in charge of their employment future!

 Just like in the hiring process think there are specific steps leaders can take to put this overarching principle in play.
 In fact we’ve created a 7 point performance management program designed for managers who want to optimize the performance of their best employees while also having a process in place that will make firing decisions a less stressful and respectful way of managing performance.